Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Introduction

-To address this limitation, we propose a new amortised method, using \gls{RL} and a non-contrastive bound based on the cross-entropy of the joint model distribution and a flexible proposal distribution.
-This proposal approximates the true posterior of the model parameters given the experimental history and the design policy.
+In settings where computational or application-specific constraints demand fast deployment times, recent \textit{amortised} methods have proved successful, as they learn an optimal design policy as a function of the experimental history instead of optimising each design in turn~\citep{blau2022optimizing,foster2021deep,ivanova2021implicit}.
+Once trained, a policy can be reused to design experiments as many times as desired, thus amortising the cost of training.
+However, these methods have the drawback that they rely on maximising estimators of the \gls{EIG} that require an exponential number of samples on the magnitude of the \gls{EIG} to achieve an unbiased estimate \citep{mcallester2020formal, poole2019variational}.
+Thus, their performance degrades in cases where the true \gls{EIG} is large.
+M To address this limitation, we propose a new amortised method, using \gls{RL} and a bound based on the cross-entropy of the joint model distribution and a flexible proposal distribution.
+This bound can be seen as the sequential version of the bounds proposed by \citet{barber2004algorithm} and \citet{foster2019variational}.
+The proposal distribution approximates the true posterior of the model parameters given the experimental history and the design policy.
 Our method does not suffer from exponential sample complexity and is thus able to achieve higher \gls{EIG} than prior art, especially in settings where the information gain of the optimal policy is large.
 Furthermore, unlike previous amortised methods, our method is generally applicable to continuous and discrete design spaces, non-differentiable likelihoods, and even implicit likelihoods.
-Our experiments provide supporting evidence of the benefits of our approach when compared to previous methods in these settings.
-We provide our code as supplementary material and will publish it upon acceptance.
+Our experiments show the benefits of our approach when compared to competitive baselines.

-In the next section we cover the theoretical background necessary to understand our proposed method, which we explain in detail in~\cref{sec:theory,sec:method}.
-Experiments then follow in~\cref{sec:results} to test the claimed benefits of our approach.
-Related literature is discussed in~\cref{sec:related} and finally we present conclusions and potential future work in~\cref{sec:conclusion}.